 Health is essential to advance Australia fair.

-Dr Bastian Seidel is President of the Royal Australian College of General Practitioners
+Dr Bastian Seidel is Past President of the Royal Australian College of General Practitioners

 Whichever way you look at it, there is a great little health precinct on Partridge Street!
 Let us work together to Help You.
 Care Plans, Team Care Arrangements, Health Assessments, and Mental Health Care Plans may allow You to receive Medicare Rebates for Great Care from Our Team.